cashubtc/nuts/XX.md

  - `balance`, we start our computation with this, the balance that we wish Charlie to have in this transaction.
  - `c` = `inverse_deterministic_value(balance)`, the nominal value of Charlie's commitment outputs.
  - `a` = `deterministic_value_after_fees(total_funding_token_amount) - c`, the value that is left from the funding token to create Alice's commitment outputs, after the stage1 fees and creating Charlie's commitment outputs.
- - Alice is then left with `deterministic_value_after_fees(a)`, the final amount left in her wallet after swapping her commitment outputs into her wallet, assuming the keyset is the same
+ - Alice is then left with `deterministic_value_after_fees(a)`, the final amount left in her wallet after swapping her commitment outputs into her wallet.

 In other words, as we saw in the diagram above, the value in the funding token is split up as follows in the commitment transaction: